This article is Part 4 of a five-part series on Atlassian Single Sign-On. Part 1 | Part 2 | Part 3

 - Usernames sent from Azure AD are different from the local Atlassian usernames: first.lastname@acme.com versus first.lastname

-- ACME has a central IT department separated from the team of Atlassian admins, and collaboration between both teams usually takes time.
-To increase the speed of the implementation, it has been decided to transform usernames on the Atlassian application.
+- ACME has a central IT department separated from the team of Atlassian admins, and collaboration between both teams takes time.
+To increase the speed of the implementation, ACME has decided to transform usernames on the Atlassian application.

-- Users from Jira must be first migrated to Azure AD, since it’s a historic instance with thousands of existing tickets.
+- Users from Jira must first migrate to Azure AD since it’s a historic instance with thousands of existing tickets.

 Prerequisites